 Looking for a great resume, not a great candidate.
 Do not get distracted by a resume – not all great candidates have great resumes.
 Look for achievements, look for progression, look for the story.
 Do not miss out on great talent purely because their resume is not perfect – pick up the phone, speak to that candidate, and determine if you want to meet him/her.

 No urgency.
 When you identify a candidate that you want to interview, get on the phone and talk to that candidate.
 Do not delay.
 Call and leave a voicemail, send an email, send a text.
 If they do not follow up with you in 24 hours…try again.
 This is a candidate driven market and it is incredibly competitive.
-You have to check your ego at the door, go after the candidates you want with energy and get them into your process quickly.
+You have to check your ego at the door, go after the sales candidates you want with energy and get them into your process quickly.

 Don’t Talk to Candidates.
-Much like any sales role, activity breeds success – the same can be said for hiring.
+Much like any sales role, activity breeds success – the same can be said for sales hiring.
 The more candidates you speak with the better you will understand the market and be able to make a great hire.
 Our most successful clients understand this and spend time with candidates to ensure they build a strong pipeline.

 Don’t Sell Your Opportunity.
 Candidates want to know that they are going to join a company that believes in them and will give them an opportunity to be successful.
 Show them why they should consider your role over others.
 All the other companies they are interviewing with are hard selling their opportunity – don’t get out sold by your competition.